Metaswitch/clearwater-readthedocs/Running the live tests.md

 ## Running the tests against an All-in-One node

-### Determine your EC2 domain
+## Work out your All-in-One node's identity

+This step is only required if you installed an All-in-One node, either from an AMI or an OVF.
+If you installed manually or using the automated install process, just move on to the next step.

-You now need the public DNS name that EC2 has assigned to your node.
-This will look something like `ec2-54-226-94-242.compute-1.amazonaws.com` and can be found on the EC2 Dashboard on the "instances" panel.
-This is referred to as `<ec2domain>`.
+If you installed an All-in-One node from an Amazon AMI, you need the public DNS name that EC2 has assigned to your node.
+This will look something like `ec2-12-34-56-78.compute-1.amazonaws.com` and can be found on the EC2 Dashboard on the "instances" panel.
+If you installed an All-in-One node from an OVF image, you need the IP address that was assigned to the node via DHCP.
+You can find this out by logging into the node's console and typing `hostname -I`.

+For the rest of these instructions, the All-in-One node's identity will be referred to as `<aio-identity>`.

 ### Run the tests

 To run the subset of the tests that don't require PSTN interconnect to be configured, simply run

-    rake test[example.com] SIGNUP_CODE=<code> PROXY=<ec2domain> ELLIS=<ec2domain>
+    rake test[example.com] SIGNUP_CODE=<code> PROXY=<aio-identity> ELLIS=<aio-identity>

 The suite of tests will be run and the results will be printed on-screen.